Learn the common signs of mental illness in adults and adolescents.

 Bipolar disorder requires long-term treatment.
 Do not stop taking valproate, even when you feel better.
-Only your healthcare provider can determine the length of valproate treatment that is right for you.
+With input from you, your health care provider will assess how long you will need to take the medicine.
 Missing doses of valproate may increase your risk for a relapse in your mood symptoms.

 Do not stop taking valproate or change your dose without talking to your healthcare provider first.

 In order for valproate to work properly, it should be taken every day as ordered by your healthcare provider.